RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MESSAGE_BUFFER_MEMORY``

-DATA TYPE:
+OPTION TYPE:
-    integer summation macro

-RANGE:
-    undefined (zero) or calculation resulting in a positive integer
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is zero.
+    The default value is 0.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 0.

+    * It shall be less than or equal to a
+      BSP-specific and application-specific value which depends on the size of the memory available to the application.

+    * It shall be small enough so that the
+      RTEMS Workspace size calculation carried out by ``<rtems/confdefs.h>`` does not overflow an integer of type ``uintptr_t``.

 DESCRIPTION:
-    The value of this configuration option defines the number of bytes resereved for message queue buffers in the RTEMS Workspace.
+    The value of this configuration option defines the number of bytes reserved for message queue buffers in the RTEMS Workspace.

 NOTES:
     The configuration options :ref:`CONFIGURE_MAXIMUM_MESSAGE_QUEUES` and